Full Body Burial at Sea in California

 Shroud colors for full body burial at sea

-Burial at Sea – CAsket option
+Burial at Sea – Casket option

-Casket Selection and Prepartion for Sea Burial
+Casket Selection and Preparation for Sea Burial

 Perhaps there is a traditional church service before the full body sea burial, and the family wishes for a more elaborate casket.